IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Leave all settings as they are and click the `Create` button at the bottom right of the screen.
 Switch to the `Manage` tab and click the `+` icon to create a new topic.
 As topic name specify `openwhisk`.
 Leave all other settings as they are and click the `Create topic` button.

-Second, let’s set up an App Connect instance:
+Second, let's set up an App Connect instance:
 Open a new browser tab.
 From the OpenWhisk UI, click the `Catalog` (not the `Browse Public Packages`) link at the top right of the screen.
 From the menu appearing on the left of the screen select `Integrate`.